JulioGold/JulioGold.github.io/_posts/2015-06-25-retrieve-pk-value.md

 ---
 layout: post
 comments: false
 title: "Retrieve primary key value after inserted when pk is a uniqueidentifier"
-excerpt: "Who was tried knows @@IDENTITY and SCOPE_IDENTITY() will not work at a uniqueidentifier type field, because the Id field isn't identity."
+excerpt: "Who has tried, knows @@IDENTITY and SCOPE_IDENTITY() will not work at a uniqueidentifier type field, because the Id field isn't identity."
 date: 2015-06-25 20:57:00
 mathjax: true
 published: true
 ---

 # Retrieve primary key value after inserted when pk is a uniqueidentifier

 ---

-## Who was tried knows @@IDENTITY and SCOPE_IDENTITY() will not work at a uniqueidentifier type field, because the Id field isn't identity.
+## Who has tried, knows @@IDENTITY and SCOPE_IDENTITY() will not work at a uniqueidentifier type field, because the Id field isn't identity.

 ---